-Laura Bates is the founder of the award-winning Everyday Sexism Project, an ever-increasing collection of over 100,000 testimonies of gender inequality which has been described as “one of the biggest social media success stories on the internet”.
+Laura Bates is the founder of the award-winning Everyday Sexism Project, an ever-increasing collection of more than 100,000 testimonies of gender inequality, which has been described as “one of the biggest social media success stories on the internet”.
 The project has expanded into 20 countries worldwide and become internationally renowned, featuring in media from the New York Times to the Times of India.
 Laura has an online following of a quarter of a million Twitter and Facebook followers.

 Laura writes regularly for the Guardian, Independent and TIME among others.
 She was the recipient of the Georgina Henry Women in Journalism award for Innovation at the 2015 British Press Awards.

-Laura’s first book, Everyday Sexism, was published by Simon and Schuster in 2014 and will be published in the US by St Martin’s Press in 2016 and in South Korea by Mimesis Co.
+Laura’s first book, Everyday Sexism, was published by Simon and Schuster in 2014 and in the US by St Martin’s Press in 2016, and in South Korea by Mimesis Co.
 It was shortlisted for the Waterstone’s Book of the Year award and Political Book Awards Polemic of the Year, and named one of the Bookseller’s Top 10 Non Fiction Books of the Year.

 Laura was awarded a British Empire Medal in the 2015 Queen’s Birthday Honours List.
-She has been named a Woman of the Year by The Sunday Times, Cosmopolitan, and Red magazine and was named 9th on the BBC Radio 4 Woman’s Hour Power List 2014.
+She has been named a Woman of the Year by The Sunday Times, Cosmopolitan and Red magazine and was named ninth on the BBC Radio 4 Woman’s Hour Power List 2014.
 She received the 2014 Oxford Internet Institute Internet and Society Award alongside Tim Berners Lee.

 Laura graduated from Cambridge University in 2007 and lives in London with her husband.